lorifranke/RealEstateMobileApp/README.md

-# Installation instructions & Setup
+# Installation Instructions & Setup

 * This Real Estate App can be installed with Node.js using the node package manager.
 Download this folder and run ```npm install``` in the command line to get all packages.
 This will install the packages listed in the package.json file.
 Alternatively you can also use ```yarn``` to install packages.